Who was Princess Cecilie of Greece and Denmark?

 The legendary marriage of the Princess Cecilie of Greece and Denmark took place on 2nd February 1931 at Darmstadt.
 The Princess married the handsome Georg Donatus, the Hereditary Grand Duke of Hesse.
 They had three children, two boys and one baby daughter.

 Prince Ludwig was born in 1931, Prince Alexander on 1933 and Princess Johanna, the youngest in 1936.
-According to various sources, they were a happy family and soon Princess Cecilie was expecting for her fourth child.
+According to various sources, they were a happy family and soon Princess Cecilie was expecting her fourth child.

 What happened to Princess Cecilie of Greece and Denmark?

 The fate of the family would turn out to be exceptionally tragic with some people even believing that the family was cursed.
-It was just one year before World War II broke out when Princess Cecilie was eight months pregnant expecting her fourth child.
+It was just one year before World War II broke out when Princess Cecilie was eight months pregnant and expecting her fourth child.
 On October 1937 Georg Donatus’ father, the Grand Duke Ernst Ludwig of Hesse died.

-Soon after, the family arranged a match between Prince Ludwig (Georg Donatus’ brother) and the Hon.
+shortly after, the family arranged a match between Prince Ludwig (Georg Donatus’ brother) and the Hon.
 Margaret Campbell-Geddes.
 Soon, the wedding plans were in full swing with the ceremony being planned to take place in London.
 On 16th November Princess Cecilie of Greece and Denmark along with her entire family boarded a flight for London.

 The weather was absolutely clear and sunny when they took off, but it later became extremely foggy after flying for some time.
 No one knows the exact reason why but the pilot decided to make a quick landing near Brussels.
 However, he could not do so because of the dense fog and decided to land at Ostende, the next adjoining airport.

 Unfortunately, nobody survived the crash.
 When the rescue team arrived, they found the dead body of a newly born baby within the wreckage.
 It is therefore believed that the Princess gave birth to her fourth child during the flight.
-This might also explain why the pilot tried to make an emergency landing.
+This might also explain why the pilot tried to make an emergency and unscheduled landing.

 The funeral took place in Nazi Germany in Darmstadt at the Rosenhöhe.
 This site is the traditional burial place of the Hesse family.